 It’s quite easy to spend a whole afternoon simply eating in Saffron Walden.
 Timber-clad buildings host modern pubs and restaurants, while there’s the opportunity for tea and cake on almost every corner.
-For something a little different take a seat at The Cheddar Vine, tucked away on Cross Street.
-A deli and wine shop in one, order a cheese board with items of your choice and a glass of your favourite vino, and simply watch the Walden world go by.
+Bicicletta is a popular choice for coffee and lunch, as is Gluttons.
+For a glass of your favourite vino, stop by Joseph Barnes Wines.

 A little further a field in Great Chesterford, is The Crown House Hotel.
 Set in a beautiful building dating back to Tudor times, the restaurant is a warm and cosy place for a spot of lunch or dinner (the Sunday lunch is exceptionally delicious).
 It also has rooms available for those looking to extend their stay.

 If you’re shopping for something special or perhaps a one-off item Saffron Walden will be your haven.
-Forget big high street names (although admittedly there are a few), the streets are lined with independent boutiques offering everything from fashion with the likes of The Ruby Rooms and Blue, lavish interior items and furnishing at Lottie Mutton and, gifts and accessories at Talents and The Corner Cupboard.
+Forget big high street names (although admittedly there are a few), the streets are lined with independent boutiques offering everything from fashion with the likes of Anna and Blue, lavish interior items and furnishing at Lottie Mutton and, gifts and accessories at Talents and The Corner Cupboard.

 A hit with both adults and children is the magnificent Audley End House & Gardens just outside saffron Walden.
 Spend the afternoon wandering around the immaculately kept grounds, explore the Victorian service wing and visit the horses in the stable yard.
 There’s also a play area to keep the little ones entertained.
 The English Heritage site hosts a vibrant events calendar throughout the year.